AlexCamer/copterglove/README.md

-# Glove-Controller-for-Quadcopter
+# copterglove

-The following code (arduino) involves the collection and filtering of data received from gyroscope, button and flex sensors.
+This repository contains software for an arduino-based quadcopter glove-controller.
+The glove was assembled using a gyroscope for forward, backward, and sideways movement and flex sensors to control height.
+Sensors and micro-controller were interfaced using SPI protocol for serial communication.